 Siemens UK Management

-Carl Ennis is Head of Products & Systems Sales, Smart Infrastructure, UK and Ireland.
-In this role, Carl is responsible for ensuring Siemens delivers a quality service to its customers, improving operations and focusing on how technology and innovation can be applied to maintain Siemens leading position in the energy infrastructure market.
+Carl was appointed CEO Siemens in Great Britain and Ireland (GB&I) in December 2019 in addition Carl is CEO Smart Infrastructure, GB&I. In this role, Carl is responsible for ensuring Siemens delivers a quality service to its customers, improving operations and focusing on how technology and innovation can be applied to maintain Siemens leading position in the energy infrastructure market.

 Carl has a passion for engineering and has worked in a number of prominent management positions in the UK and overseas.
 Carl started his career as a technical apprentice for Whipp and Bourne Switchgear and is a keen advocate of the skills agenda, continuing to support investment in training new and existing engineering talent to address the skills shortage.